Frequently Asked Questions

 No problem!
 Just e-mail us at info@dnamyhorse.com with your horse's picture.
 Let us know what name the order was placed under or the order number.

-What is included in my horse's personalized DNA report?
+What is included in my horse's results?

 Every horse will receive their own personalized report.
-If you sent us your horse's picture, it will be included on the report cover and on the special breed composition certificate.
+If you sent us your horse's picture (picture is optional), it will be included on the report cover and on the special breed composition certificate.
 The breed composition certificate can be printed out for display or shared on your social media.
 The report also includes what breed(s) is in your horse's genetic makeup as well as an explanation of the results.
 Depending on your horse's breed composition, your report will include info about your horse's breed(s).
 This information includes diseases and health problems that are prominent for that breed as well as tons of other information including the breed's proper nutrition, uses, origin, temperament, conformation, etc.

 Does you lab have any governing oversight?

-Yes.
+Yes, the lab we use is accredited.
 There is one acting governing body that helps to keep genetic laboratory testing standards held to some kind of common measure: The International Society for Animal Genetics (ISAG).
 They offer standardized testing every other year for any lab who wishes to participate.

 Is your lab liscensed for equine DNA testing?